Look, Remember and Reason: Grounded reasoning in videos with language models: ACRE

-\myparagraph{Additional qualitative examples.} We include additional qualitative examples in \cref{tab:acre_qualitative_supp}, along with our rationales.
+\myparagraph{Additional qualitative examples.} We include additional qualitative examples in \cref{tab:acre_qualitative_supp} highlighting surrogate tasks.
 These examples illustrate that using our surrogate re-identification task, our \model{} model can aggregate information from multiple context trials to arrive at the final answer -- following the paradigm of ``Look, Remember, Reason''.